 It is important that any workforce housing proposed addresses current needs as well as workforce housing needs into the foreseeable future.
 The ideal workforce housing proposal should address: respect for the environment, compatibility with the existing neighborhood, transportation impacts, site-specific considerations, and impacts on public resources.
 The workforce housing project will also need to be sensitive to the historical nature of the site and the Estes Park area community.

 The Town of Estes Park sought a qualified Developer to partner with the Town to evaluate, plan, and implement the development of the Fish Hatchery Property for workforce housing.
-The current vision is a development that could have a mix of for-sale and rental units, and the potential for selective site amenities, to attract and retain workers in the Estes Valley area.
+The current vision is a development with rental units and some site amenities on the north side of the Fall River that will help us attract and retain workers in the Estes Valley area.

 The Town has entered into an Exclusive Negotiation Agreement with development partner, America West Housing Solutions, and is currently working on a draft Development Agreement for Town Board consideration and approval later this year.
 At the same time, due diligence work is underway, including land surveying, planning for environmental and geotechnical testing, and pre-development application preparation.

 The Town of Estes Park and America West Housing Solutions also held two public meetings in mid-January of 2022, offering a chance for participants to hear from team members about the project site and the early phases of project planning, as well as ask questions and share comments.
 Another public meeting was held on July 14, 2022 to provide neighbors and others with an opportunity to learn about and comment on the proposed rezoning of the site from Accommodations to Multi-family Residential.
 The Town Board approved subdivision and rezoning of the property in October of 2022, in anticipation of this project.
 View the meeting materials.

 - July 14, 2022 meeting materials - rezoning

 To provide feedback on the proposed project, please use this form